wp-graphql/wp-graphql-woocommerce/docs/configuring-graphql-client-for-user-session.md

 }
 ```

-This is an our Apollo afterware callback, and if you are wondering how does this differ from Apollo middleware look at the following.
+This is an our Apollo afterware callback, and if you are wondering how does this differ from Apollo middleware, look at the following.

 ```javascript
 return forward(operation).map((response) => {
 ```

 By calling `.map()` on the result of `forward()`, we're telling Apollo to execute this after operation completion, you can even take it a further by modifying the `response` object if necessary.
-It is not here, but I figured I should at least state that fact.
+It is not necessary here, but I figured I should at least state that fact.

-We also put after the `createErrorLink` callback in our `from()` call when defining the `ApolloClient` to ensure it's never executed on a request failed due to an invalid token.
+We can also put the `createErrorLink` callback in our `from()` call when defining the `ApolloClient` to ensure it's never executed on a request failed due to an invalid token.

 And with the creation of the `createUpdateLink` link, we now have an Apollo Client that completely manages the WooCommerce session.
 Note that this doesn't account for all use cases, specifically dealing with registered WooCommerce customers.
 In such cases, you'll need to use a second JWT for identifying their WordPress account, called an Authentication Token or auth token for short.
 For handling user authentication, auth tokens, and refresh tokens, refer to the next guide.